mdehoog/optimism-specs/specs/protocol/derivation.md

 ##### GasPriceOracle Deployment - Fjord

 The `GasPriceOracle` contract is upgraded to support the new Fjord L1 data fee computation.
-Post fork this contract will use the Fast LZ parameters to compute the gas price for L1 data fee transactions.
+Post fork this contract will use FastLZ to compute the L1 data fee.

-A deposit transaction is derived with the following attributes:
+To perform this upgrade, a deposit transaction is derived with the following attributes:

 - `from`: `0x4210000000000000000000000000000000000003`
 - `to`: `null`,